 ‘When you strip away the detail, the choice before us is clear: this deal, which delivers on the vote of the referendum, which brings back control of our money, laws and borders, ends free movement, protects jobs, security and our union – or leave with no deal.
 Or no Brexit at all.’

-The DWA made no mention of free movement of people (except in a section on Gibraltar).
-However, it specified that the UK would continue to observe all EU rules during the transition period (or implementation period, as the government calls it).
+May said the deal would end free movement, but the DWA actually made no mention of free movement of people (except in a section on Gibraltar).
+However, it said the UK would continue to observe all EU rules during the transition period (or implementation period, as the government calls it).

 Apparently, May’s claim that the DWA deal would end free movement merely referred to the DWA kindly allowing us to leave after the transition period, and the UK then being able to take full control of immigration.